XBankGCPOrg/.github/profile/README.md

 1. gcp-lz-bootstrap
 2. gcp-lz-foundations
-3. gcp-lz-products (if updating foundations)
+3. gcp-lz-products (if updating products)
 4. gcp-lz-modules (if updating modules)